NaguiPinetta/naguipinetta.github.io/_posts/2023-07-30-doxhut_sdk_specs.md

 - Action input by the driver or system administrator to indicate the route has been completed.
 Note: This is the final action in the route and can only be performed once the driver arrived at the destination and all stops are in a status different than **"pending"**.
 - Throws:
 - **TenantNotDefinedException** when no tenant has been informed.
 - **StillNotArrivedAtDestination** when the action **"Arrive at Destination"** has not been performed.
 - **NoRouteLoadedException** when no route has been loaded.
 - **NetworkErrorException** when it was not possible to establish communication with the server.

 > **Note**: this may be due to a communication error, lack of connectivity, or when the server is down.

 **Flow**

 - **Success Scenario 1 - It is called DoxHutEngine.completeRoute with success**
 - Requirements:
 - The driver must have previously executed the **Arrive at Destination** method.
 - It must be able to communicate with the server.
 - The driver must have loaded the route previously.
 - **Failure Scenario 1 - Network error**
 - It is called **DoxHutEngine.completeRoute**, then **NetworkErrorException** is thrown.
 - Requirements:
 - It must not be able to communicate with the server.
 - **Failure Scenario 2 - No route loaded**
 - It is called **DoxHutEngine.completeRoute**, then **NoRouteLoadedException** is thrown.
 - Requirements:
 - It must be able to communicate with the server.
 - The driver must not have loaded the route previously.
 - **Failure Scenario 3 - Still not arrived at the destination**
 - It is called **DoxHutEngine.completeRoute**, then **tillNotArrivedAtDestination** is thrown.
-  - Requirements:
+- **Requirements**:
 - The driver must have not previously executed the Arrive at Destination method.
 - It must be able to communicate with the server.
 - The driver must have loaded the route previously.

 **Acceptance Criteria**